Issues Triage Guidelines

 - Some of the symptoms people are experiencing

 Normally, developers and potential assignees of an area are already watching all the issues by default, but sometimes reports describe general issues.
-Only if you know developers who work in the area covered by the issue, and if you know that these developers accept getting CCed or assigned to certain reports, you can add that person to the CC field or even assign the bug report to her/him.
+Only if you know developers who work in the area covered by the issue, and if you know that these developers accept getting CCed or assigned to certain reports, you can mention in comment or even assign the bug report to her/him.

-To get an idea who works in which area, check To know component owners , you can check the "MAINTAINERS" file in root of glusterfs code directory or querying changes in Gerrit (see Simplified dev workflow)
+To get an idea who works in which area, check to know component owners, you can check the "MAINTAINERS" file in root of glusterfs code directory (see Simplified dev workflow)

 Bugs present in multiple Versions